open-ephys/onix-bonsai-onix1-docs/articles/getting-started/visualize-data.md

 > Data will only be visualized if the operator is producing data.
 If you can't see any data, check
 > that:
 > - The device from which you are trying to read is enabled.
-> - Events are occurring.
-Some devices are stream-based and some are event-based.
-Event-based
+> - Events are occurring for event-based devices.
+Event-based devices only produce data upon certain
->   devices only produce data upon certain events.
+>   events whereas other operators always producing data.
 For example, the
 >   <xref:OpenEphys.Onix1.DigitalInput> operator only produces data when the digital port status
->   changes state.
+>   changes state so it is event-based.

 > [!TIP]
 > Visualizers can be selected while the workflow is running which is helpful for more quickly trying